johnschoeman/sprinkles-of-functional-programming/outline.md

 what are the paradigm smells: how do you know you've picked the wrong paradigm?
 -> divergent changes
 -> shotgun surgery
--> desire to hide complexity: don't confuse hiding complexity with reducing complexity
+-> lots of hiding complexity moments, when what you're doing isn't really that complex
+-> lots of classes that end in 'er'

 what are the process smells: how do you know your process could be improved?